-The short-term goals in our studies of the decays of the heavier N=Z nuclei, 62 Ga [7] and 74 Rb [8], are necessarily more modest.
-The Q{EC} -values for such exotic nuclei are unlikely to be known with sufficient precision to determine a useful ft-value for some years to come.
-However, a less-precise measure of the ft-value for the non-analog 0^+ -to- 0^+ transition to the lowest excited 0^+ state in their daughters is definitely feasible.
-Such a transition can only occur through the effects of charge-dependent mixing, effects that also determine $c$.
-The measured ft-value will provide a valuable constraint on $c$.
+The short-term goals in our studies of the decays of the heavier N=Z nuclei, 62Ga [8,9] and 74Rb [10, 11], are necessarily more modest.
+The Q{EC}-values for such exotic nuclei are unlikely to be known with sufficient precision to determine a useful ft-value for some years to come.
+However, a less-precise measure of the ft-value for the nonanalog 0^+ -to- 0^+ transition to the lowest excited 0^+ state in their daughters is definitely feasible.
+Such a transition can only occur through the effects of charge-dependent mixing, effects that also determine δ{c} .
+The measured ft-value should then provide a valuable constraint on δ_c .
+However, the β -delayed γ -rays observed from the decays of these nuclei [8, 11] show more complexity than had been anticipated.
+This has prompted us to a theoretical examination of such decays [12].
+The results will have considerable influence on how the study of superallowed decay from heavier N=Z nuclei will proceed in future.

-Finally, with I.S.
-Towner on the theoretical side, we have undertaken a new, complete and consistent set of calculations for the nuclear-dependent parts of the radiative and charge corrections.
+Finally, our complete and consistent set of calculations for the nuclear-dependent parts of the radiative and charge corrections has been completed [13].
 It is these calculations which will ultimately be tested by our experiments and, if verified, will be used to determine an improved value of V{ud} .
-The initial results of these calculations appear in a subsequent report [9] as well.